Lombiq/Hastlayer-Hardware-Framework---Xilinx/Docs/GettingStarted.md

 (Do not forget that we have to use the slash '/' inside the paths here, instead of the Windows default backslash.)

 Once this is done you'll have to click *Generate Bitstream* in Vivado, and wait until the process ends.
-When the bitstream generation completed, go to the File menu, and choose *Export, Export Hardware* with the option *Include bitstream*.
+When the bitstream generation is completed, go to the File menu, and choose *Export, Export Hardware* with the option *Include bitstream*.
 For the location select the .SDK folder.

 ![Export Hardware](Images/ExportHardwareToSDK.png)